briandoconnor/my-sandbox/20180329_spark_emr_example/README.md

 Look for the `part-000x` files in the `top_kmers.tsv` directory in S3.

 *With this test data and a 4 node cluster the run of the program should take about 3 minutes.
-8 minutes for 1M reads.
-And X minutes when using the melanoma dataset (6639 bundles), 64 partitions, and 1M reads from each fastq.*
+8 minutes for 1M reads.*

 ```
 03e63ba5-1818-42e4-a078-95d83104eb27	6	CAGAGTACTTTTTTTTTTTTTTTTTTTTTTTT